emanguy/Curse-of-Strahd/Locations/Barovia/Vallaki/Locations/Wachterhaus.md

 * The trail gives away the secret door in the west wall, which pivots open on a central axis

 ## T - Cult Headquarters
 > Flickering candles in iron holders fill this room with light and shadows.
 This room has a ten-foot-high ceiling and a large black pentagram inscribed on the stone floor.
 At each point of the pentagram rests a wooden chair.
-Sated in four of the five chairs are men and women in black robes with hods: a young man who has the face of an
+Sated in four of the five chairs are men and women in black robes with hoods: a young man who has the face of an angel; a balding hulk of a man; a squat, middle-aged woman; and a taller, younger woman with an unsettling glare.
+They rise to confront you.

+* The four people are LE **cult fanatics** who [[Lady Fiona Wachter]] promised with power, wealth, and long life
+  * Members of her "book club" waiting for Fiona to read them entries from her manifesto, found in the Storage Room, area Q
+  * Attack the party to protect their identities
+* The 5th chair holds [[Lady Fiona Wachter]]'s **imp**, [[Majesto]], who is eavesdropping on the cultists invisibly